-Brotli is an average compression tool that can be installed on Windows and Linux platforms.
-It is a click and compression tool for Linux distributions.
+Brotli is an average archive manager that can be installed on Windows and Linux platforms.
+It is a click and archive manager for Linux distributions.
 Brotli can be used and configured freely with any cloud-based server or database.
 It is written in Python, and it uses the lossless method of data compression.
 It compresses data in the same order as the input formats.

 Important Features of Brotli

 - You can decrease the latency of compression by using the Brotli tool.